firejoust/mineflayer-movement/README.md

 destination = vec3 // A position where the player must move towards. (https://github.com/PrismarineJS/node-vec3)
 rotations = number // (Default: 8) How many directions heuristics should be applied in, circularly.
 Higher values gather more information regarding the surrounding environment (Typically should be an exponent of two!) evaluation = string // (Default: "cheapest") Which evaluation method to use whilst determining the final angle.
 Valid options are "cheapest" & "average".
 ```

+## Examples
+- See [simple.js](examples/simple.js) for an example of how a bot can follow the closest player.